Rhino Dehorning in South Africa and the Path to Survival

 You may wonder if the horn removal somehow alters the behaviour of a rhino?
 Observation of interactions between dehorned rhinos and those with horns have shown no difference in their behaviour or aggressiveness.

-To give some context, Kruger National Park has between 8000 and 9000 white rhino and 580 to 650 black rhinos.
-This park has also felt the ravages of poaching having lost 33 rhinos during the first 6 months of 2020.
+To give some context, Kruger National Park has between 8000 and 9000 white rhino and approximately 500 black rhinos.
+This park has also felt the ravages of poaching having lost 33 rhinos during just the first 6 months of 2020.

 Two white rhino in Kruger National Park